JuliaDatabases/SQLite.jl/README.md

 ## Package Documentation

 #### Types/Functions
-* `SQLiteDB(file::String; UTF16::Bool=false)`
+* `SQLite.DB(file::AbstractString)`

-  `SQLiteDB` requires the `file` string argument as the name of either a pre-defined SQLite database to be opened, or if the file doesn't exist, a database will be created.
+  `SQLite.DB` requires the `file` string argument as the name of either a pre-defined SQLite database to be opened, or if the file doesn't exist, a database will be created.

-  The `SQLiteDB` object represents a single connection to an SQLite database.
-All other SQLite.jl functions take an `SQLiteDB` as the first argument as context.
+  The `SQLite.DB` object represents a single connection to an SQLite database.
+All other SQLite.jl functions take an `SQLite.DB` as the first argument as context.

-  The keyword argument `UTF16` can be set to true to force the creation of a database with UTF16-encoded strings.

-  To create an in-memory temporary database, one can also call `SQLiteDB(":memory:")`.
+  To create an in-memory temporary database, call `SQLite.DB()`.

-* `close(db::SQLiteDB)`

-  Closes an open database connection.
+  The `SQLite.DB` will automatically closed/shutdown when it goes out of scope (i.e. the end of the Julia session, end of a function call wherein it was created, etc.)

-* `SQLiteStmt(db::SQLiteDB, sql::String)`
+* `SQLite.Stmt(db::SQLite.DB, sql::String)`

-  Constructs and prepares (compiled by SQLite library) an SQL statement in the context of the provided `db`.
+  Constructs and prepares (compiled by the SQLite library) an SQL statement in the context of the provided `db`.
 Note the SQL statement is not actually executed, but only compiled (mainly for usage where the same statement is repeated with different parameters bound as values.
-See `bind` below).
+See `bind!` below).

-* `close(stmt::SQLiteStmt)`

-  Closes or finalizes an SQLiteStmt.
-A closed `SQLiteStmt` can no longer be executed.
+  The `SQLite.Stmt` will automatically closed/shutdown when it goes out of scope (i.e. the end of the Julia session, end of a function call wherein it was created, etc.)

-* `bind(stmt::SQLiteStmt,index,value)`
+* `SQLite.bind!(stmt::SQLite.Stmt,index,value)`

-  Used to bind values to parameter placeholders in an prepared `SQLiteStmt`.
+  Used to bind values to parameter placeholders in an prepared `SQLite.Stmt`.
 From the SQLite documentation:

   > Usually, though, it is not useful to evaluate exactly the same SQL statement more than once.
 More often, one wants to evaluate similar statements.
 For example, you might want to evaluate an INSERT statement multiple times though with different values to insert.
 To accommodate this kind of flexibility, SQLite allows SQL statements to contain parameters which are "bound" to values prior to being evaluated.
 These values can later be changed and the same prepared statement can be evaluated a second time using the new values.